realivanivani/net-traffic-classifier/README.md

 This repository contains solutions for an interview assignment to parse, analyze, and classify HTTP requests using the CSIC 2010 dataset.
 The goal is to train a classifier to distinguish between normal (legitimate) and malicious (anomalous) HTTP requests.

+## About the Dataset

+The CSIC 2010 HTTP dataset is a well-known dataset used for anomaly detection and web attack detection in cybersecurity research.
+It was created by the CSIC (Spanish Research National Council) and contains thousands of normal and malicious HTTP requests to test intrusion detection systems (IDS) and web application firewalls (WAF).

+Key Features of the CSIC 2010 Dataset:
+* Contains 36,000+ HTTP requests (both normal and anomalous).

+* Includes various types of web attacks, such as:

+** SQL Injection (SQLi)

+** Cross-Site Scripting (XSS)

+** Buffer Overflow

+** Path Traversal

+** Parameter Tampering

+* Used for machine learning-based intrusion detection research.

+* Requests are labeled as normal or attack.

 ## Repository Structure

 - **/dataset**: Contains the CSIC 2010 dataset in a zip file format.